The Power of Place at the Social Justice Curriculum Fair

 Radical Morning Meeting: A Framework to Center Identity, Joy, and Justice in the Classroom and Beyond

 Tara and Brooke introduced participants to the transformative Radical Morning Meeting (RMM) framework, designed to build classroom community while fostering skills for joy and justice.
 The session began with participant introductions, setting the tone for an inclusive and respectful environment.
 Tara and Brooke then detailed the components of RMM, comparing it to the Responsive Classroom approach and highlighting unique elements like the Narration and Vibration components.
 They provided practical examples, such as using a clip from Black Panther for middle school students and a Christian Robinson illustrator study for lower elementary students, demonstrating how RMM can be tailored to different age groups.
 Participants brainstormed ways to incorporate these ideas into their own classrooms and viewed examples of student work.
-The workshop concluded with a powerful call and response Affirmation, leaving participants inspired and equipped to bring the RMM framework into their teaching practice.
+The workshop concluded with a powerful call and response affirmation, leaving participants inspired and equipped to bring the RMM framework into their teaching practice.

-• Tara Rose Brown MSW MEd (she/her) is a biracial queer social worker, educator, counselor, and youth advocate living on the unceded lands of the Lenni-Lenape (renamed Philadelphia, PA).
+• Tara Rose Brown MSW MEd (she/her) is a biracial queer social worker, educator, counselor, and youth advocate living on the unceded lands of the Lenni-Lenape (renamed Philadelphia, Pennsylvania).
 Her work is deeply rooted in black queer feminist theory, grassroots efforts, and collectivist ideologies.
 She is a fierce supporter of community where she centers radical intersectional justice.
 As the new Organizing Director of Philly Children’s Movement, Tara hopes to build on the collective work of dismantling white supremacy and supporting a world where people feel liberated, whole, and valued.

 Brooke White has been teaching first through third grade students in Philadelphia public schools since 2011.
 She earned her BA in Political Science and Psychology from The George Washington University.
 While consulting in project coordination for the Office of Head Start, Brooke decided to join Teach for America and directly serve children.
 She earned her MA in Education from the University of Pennsylvania.
 Brooke is committed to building a more equitable, inclusive, and just world starting with our primary students.